Dennis Quaid Talks About ‘A Dog’s Purpose’ Controversy, ‘I Don’t Think This Video Tells The Whole Story’

 Apparently, throughout the day, Hercules had been rehearsing the scene from the left side of the pool.
 In many of the takes, you can see him willingly diving in, and the dog handler having to hold him back on several occasions from entering the water.
 However, before the first real take, the handlers requested that Hercules enter the pool, which was heated somewhere between 80 and 85 degrees, from the right side.

-“That, evidentially, is what caused him to be spooked,” Gavin explained.
+“That, evidentially [sic], is what caused him to be spooked,” Gavin explained.
 “When the dog didn’t want to do the scene from the new position, they cut, though not soon enough, and then went back to the original position.
 The dog was comfortable and went in on his own and they shot the scene.
 The TMZ video only shows the unfinished take of when the dog was on the right side.
 What is clear from viewing all the footage was that the dog was NEVER forced into the water.”

 HYPOCRITES: Dog lovers threaten to harm human filmmakers https://t.co/4dEy1BcDFS #boycottadogspurpose